smangul1/good.software/archival_pipeline.md

 Running this script for each journal you want to evaluate will put two files in the `download.parse.data/` directory: `abstractLinks.prepared.tsv` and `bodyLinks.prepared.tsv`. **NOTE:** Each time you run this script, it will append results to the end of these two files.
 If you want to restart the analysis, you should first remove `abstractLinks.prepared.tsv` and `bodyLinks.prepared.tsv`.

-The last step is to run the `clean.sh` script to combine these files into `links.bulk.csv`.
+The last step is to run the `clean.sh` script to combine these files into `links.unchecked.csv`.
 It does not require any parameters to run:

 ```sh
 ./clean.sh